prometheus-pve/prometheus-pve-exporter/README.rst

     # HELP pve_network_receive_bytes_total The amount of traffic in bytes that was sent to the guest over the network since it was started. (for types 'qemu' and 'lxc')
     # TYPE pve_network_receive_bytes_total counter
     pve_network_receive_bytes_total{id="qemu/100"} 1.529756162e+09
     # HELP pve_disk_write_bytes The amount of bytes the guest wrote to its block devices since the guest was started.
-This info is not available for all storage types. (for types 'qemu' and 'lxc') DEPRECATED: use pve_disk_write_bytes_total instead.
+This info is not available for all storage types. (for types 'qemu' and 'lxc') DEPRECATED: use pve_disk_written_bytes_total instead.
     # TYPE pve_disk_write_bytes gauge
     pve_disk_write_bytes{id="qemu/100"} 1.50048127488e+011
-    # HELP pve_disk_write_bytes_total The amount of bytes the guest wrote to its block devices since the guest was started.
+    # HELP pve_disk_written_bytes_total The amount of bytes the guest wrote to its block devices since the guest was started.
 This info is not available for all storage types. (for types 'qemu' and 'lxc')
-    # TYPE pve_disk_write_bytes_total counter
+    # TYPE pve_disk_written_bytes_total counter
-    pve_disk_write_bytes_total{id="qemu/100"} 1.50048127488e+011
+    pve_disk_written_bytes_total{id="qemu/100"} 1.50048127488e+011
     # HELP pve_disk_read_bytes The amount of bytes the guest read from its block devices since the guest was started.
 This info is not available for all storage types. (for types 'qemu' and 'lxc') DEPRECATED: use pve_disk_read_bytes_total instead.
     # TYPE pve_disk_read_bytes gauge
     pve_disk_read_bytes{id="qemu/100"} 7.473739264e+09